 It is very important that you keep the letter safe and bring it with you when you travel to the UK.

-The decision letter will also inform you that you must collect a Biometric Residence Permit (BRP) from a specific Post Office within 10 days of arriving in the UK.
+The decision letter will also inform you that you must collect a Biometric Residence Permit (BRP) within 10 days of arriving in the UK.
+If you use the ACL code in your application form then you will be able to collect it from Bath Spa University.
 Please note, the 30-day Tier 4 entry clearance vignette should have a valid from date that is 7 days earlier than the intended travel date you provided on your application form.
 If your course is longer than 6 months, your 30-day Tier 4 entry clearance vignette should start one month before your course start date.

 You can travel to the UK on/after the ‘valid from date’ on your visa.

 If your Tier 4 visa application is refused, once you receive a refusal notice it is important that you inform us as soon as possible for further advice; you should contact us as soon as possible and send us a copy of your refusal notice through to firstname.lastname@example.org.

 UKVI permits applicants from designated countries to submit fewer supporting documents with their application.
 Check if you qualify for differentiation.

 You must be applying from your home country or country of residence to be eligible for this different application route.

 While differentiation applicants do not need to send some documents, they should have them available in case the Home Office asks to see them.